 Sunglasses can dramatically improve your driving experience.
 Being blinded by harsh sunlight is dangerous and could lead to a collision.
 Sometimes there’s so much light that the car’s sun visor just won’t cut it.

 Instead of just any sunglasses, try to get ones with a polarizing filter.
 A polarizing filter will eliminate reflections, such as the ones on your car’s windshield.
 Trust me, you will not regret it.

 Speaking from experience, it’s best to pack more than one phone charger on a road trip.
 They can get broken, lost, or simply disappear into the “black hole” between your seat and the center console.

-Despite what some people may say, it is impossible to retrieve anything once it falls in the black hole.
+Despite what some people may say, it is impossible to retrieve anything once it falls into the black hole.
 Really.

 If you’re traveling with friends, it’s safe to assume that at least one of them will forget their charger.
 Better safe than sorry.